 - Gently fry the onion and bacon in the butter for about 5 to 6 minutes until the onion is soft and the bacon is cooked through.
 Once the crozets pasta is tender and cooked, drain it and rinse the pasta under cold running tap water to stop the cooking process.
 Let the pasta drain a bit.
 Then add the cooked crozets pasta to the pan with the cooked bacon and onion.
 Season with a dash of pepper, nutmeg and salt.

 - Stir the pasta and bacon well.
 Add half of the grated reblochon cheese.

-- Then sprinkle the pasta dish with the rest of the grated reblochon cheese.
+Stir the pasta well again.
+Transfer the pasta to a baking dish and drizzle with the cream.
+Then sprinkle the pasta dish with the remaining reblochon cheese.
 Season with a last dash of pepper and salt.

 The Savoie provence was part of Italy until France annexed it in 1860.
 So not surprisingly pasta is well known here.
 Crozets is a typical Savoie pasta variety.

 - made of buckwheat flour, semolina or plain flour + eggs, water and salt